akanksha-analytics/sql-sales-analytics/README.md

-# 📊 SQL Sales Analytics Project
+# 📊 SQL Retail Sales Analytics Project

-This project showcases end-to-end SQL analysis on a sales dataset.
+This project showcases end-to-end SQL analysis using a **retail sales dataset**.
-It demonstrates strong SQL skills used in Business Analyst and Data Analyst roles.
+It demonstrates practical SQL skills used daily in Business Analyst and Data Analyst roles.

 ---

 ## 🔍 Objective

-Businesses need to understand:
+Retail businesses need to understand:

-- Which products generate the most revenue?
+- Which products generate the highest revenue?
-- Which regions perform best?
-- Which customer segments are most profitable?
-- How do monthly sales trends change?
+- How do sales vary by customer demographics (age, gender)?
-- What drives profit vs loss?

-These SQL queries help answer those questions.
+- What are the monthly and weekly sales trends?
+- Who are the top customers?
+- Which product categories perform best?

+This project answers these questions using optimized SQL queries, CTEs, and window functions.

 ---

 ## 🛠 Tools Used

-- **SQL (PostgreSQL syntax)**
+- **SQL (PostgreSQL-style syntax)**
-- Window functions
+- Grouping & filtering
-- Aggregations
+- Aggregations (`SUM`, `AVG`, `COUNT`)
+- Date functions
-- CTEs
+- CTEs (Common Table Expressions)
-- Ranking
-- Grouping & joins
+- Window functions (`RANK`, `OVER`)
+- Data segmentation (age groups, gender)

 ---

 ## 🧠 Concepts Demonstrated

 ### ✔ Aggregations
-SUM, AVG, COUNT, grouping, conditional calculations.
+Summarizing sales, order counts, total quantity, and average transaction value.

 ### ✔ CTEs
-Used to analyze monthly revenue trends.
+Used for monthly revenue trends and other layered analysis.

 ### ✔ Window Functions
-`RANK()` to identify top-selling products.
+`RANK()` to identify top customers and best-performing product categories.

 ### ✔ Segmentation
-Region-wise, category-wise, and customer-segment analysis.
+Analysis by gender, age group, product category.

+### ✔ Date Analysis
+Monthly trends, weekly patterns, weekday vs weekend performance.

 ---

-## 📁 Files in This Repository
+## 📁 Dataset

+The dataset includes the following fields:

+- **Transaction ID**
+- **Date**
+- **Customer ID**
+- **Gender**
+- **Age**
+- **Product Category**
+- **Quantity**
+- **Price per Unit**
+- **Total Amount**

+This dataset is stored in: